erencan-02/ChessLegalMoves/README.md

 #You don't have to call the function itself; the moves are stored in legalMoves
 moves = knight.legalMoves

-#decoded: readable positions "e4"
+#decoded: Numeric positions (4,4)
-#encoded: Numeric positions (4,4)
+#encoded: Readable positions "e4"
 decoded = knight.get_decoded_moves(moves)

 #Change the position of the piece